GrantS2S/website/content/help/setup/shopify.md

 - A Staging or production Shopify Store

 ## Syncing Products to Shopify {#sync-products}
 The only requirement for Stock2Shop to sync products to Shopify is that the API is enabled.
 Follow these steps below:

-// Todo Add
+- In Shopify navigate to  Apps > Manage Private Apps and click Create a new private app.
+- Set the Private app name to Stock2Shop
+- Add in an email address to be notified of any communication regarding the Shopify API
+- Set all permissions to the highest possible, either Read / Write or just Read permission.

+Once you have completed filling out all the details and setting permission, be sure to save the app.
+A pop-up modal will appear asking to confirm you understand.
+Click I understand, Create the app.
+You will be directed to a page that will display the API key and API Password.
+Send the following to Stock2Shop:

+- API Key
+- API Password

 ## Syncing Orders to Stock2Shop {#raise-orders}
 The only requirement for Stock2Shop to sync orders from Shopify back to Stock2Shop is that the Shopify Webhook is enabled.
 Follow these steps below:

-// Todo Add
+- In Shopify navigate to Settings > Notifications
+- Navigate to Webhooks and click Create webhook
+- Set the Webhook event to Order update
+- Set the format to JSON
+- Stock2Shop will supply you with the URL
+- Set Webhook API version latest stable version

+Note, that Stock2Shop will only provide the URL when we are ready to start receiving orders.